How is Parenting Time Determined in Illinois?

 How I Help Clients in Seeking their Parenting Time Goals

 Because there is a presumption in Illinois law that both parents are qualified to spend parenting time with their children, and because courts consider that children benefit by spending significant parenting time with each parent, only in extenuating circumstances (such as physical or sexual abuse or when a parent poses a direct threat to the welfare of a child) will parenting time be denied (or supervision of the parent be required).
-Thus in most cases the question will not be whether a parent is entitled to parenting time, but rather the amount and schedule or parenting time.
+Thus, in most cases the question will not be whether a parent is entitled to parenting time, but rather the amount and schedule or parenting time.

 Determining parenting time schedules can sometimes be difficult.
 As an experienced Rockford divorce lawyer, I help my clients focus on their objectives and then use creative problem-solving in helping to reach agreement with counsel for the other spouse.
 It’s important for both parents to understand that in almost all cases it is much better for the spouses to reach an agreement concerning the best parenting time schedule for them rather than to leave such schedule up to the court (who will not necessarily know about a specific time and other constraints on parents or have the same vested interest as the parents in determining what parenting schedule will work the best).